Mindful Materials

 Reproductions

+Linsey will soon begin offering archival prints exclusively on bamboo paper from a local fine art printer.
 A more regenerative source compared to cotton, bamboo is acid- and lignin-free and meets the most precise requirements in terms of longevity.
 The unique combination of the natural fibers, warm white tone, and soft surface texture make for a sensual and high-quality print.

 Sourcing Asheville Fine Art Printing reduces transportation and packaging needs while supporting Linsey’s local creative community and economy.